betterscientificsoftware/bssw.io/CuratedContent/LanguageReferenceOnLine.md

 We host here in tabluar layout a number of online programming resources of fundamental importance in HPC/CSE.
 We begin with the most fundamental of topics...formal specifications and standards for programming *languages* most commonly used in HPC/CSE.
-These are formal documents primarily for implementors of compilers that define, in excrutiating precision, how programs in the language are supposed to behave and attempt to cover all possible *corner* cases.
+These are formal documents primarily for implementors of compilers that define, in excrutiating detail, how programs in the language are supposed to behave and attempt to cover all possible *corner* cases.

 Language specifications evolve with time and so are versioned, typically by the year a new specification is *initiated*.
 Not all languages commonly used in HPC/CSE, notably Python, are defined by a *formal specification*.